 Residential Treatment Facilities

 After you detox from drugs and alcohol, you need to continue on your treatment path.
 One of the best options is transitioning directly from detox to a residential treatment facility.
-Most residential programs last 30 to 90 days.
+Most people stay in our facilities for 30 to 45 days.
 Residential treatment facilities offer a home-like atmosphere with professional support and 24/7 supervision.

 Residential treatment facilities in Los Angeles can offer some of the following benefits such as: